5 footballers who surpassed the legacy left behind by their fathers

 However, before Chelsea, Lampard started his career a few miles away at West Ham, where he spent seven years before moving to Stamford Bridge.
 While the West Ham faithful doesn't like Frank Lampard, they certainly love his father, Frank Lampard Sr, who has made over 600 appearances for the club.
 He made his debut for the East London club at the age of 19 in November of 1967 and soon established himself as the first-choice left-back for the Hammers.

 However, unlike his son, Lampard Sr. only managed to amass two caps for England, the first of which came against Yugoslavia in 1972.
 A very under-appreciated left-back, he couldn't cement his place in the international squad.

 #1 Paolo Maldini and Cesare Maldini

 The definition of a one-club player, Paolo Maldini will go down in history as the greatest defender to have ever graced the game.
-In a career spanning over 25 years, the former Italy captain won a staggering 26 trophies, including five Champions League titles – more than any other player in the modern era of football (level with Cristiano Ronaldo).
+In a career spanning over 25 years, the former Italy captain has won a staggering 26 trophies, including five Champions League titles.

 An interesting fact, on the 28th of May 2003, Paolo Maldini captained AC Milan to Champions League glory, beating Juventus on penalties.
 In what proved to be an amazing coincidence, his father, Cesare Maldini, also lifted the European Cup as AC Milan captain on the same date nearly 40 years before his son did it.